mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ## 7. Contributions

-A one page statement of contributions, including a list of each member of the group and what they contributed to this document.

 | User | Sections Done |
 | --------------- | :--------------------------------------------------------------------------------: |
 | Adam Sinclair |  1.3.2, 3.2.8, 3.2.9, 3.5, 3.6, 4.8, 4.9, 5.1, 7 |